mmore500/git-edit-atom/README.md

 ## Usage
 Once the  `git-edit-atom` Atom package is installed and the `git-commit-atom` Go package is configured as Git's editor, Git `COMMIT_EDITMSG`, `TAG_EDITMSG`, `MERGE_MSG`, `git-rebase-todo`, and `.diff` files will open in the current pane of Atom.

-To complete the message editing process simply close the tab (`cmd-w` is convenient) if the Atom package `git-edit-atom` is configured to tag the "magic marker" on the end of the message file type.
+To complete the message editing process simply close the tab (`cmd-w` is convenient) if the Atom package `git-edit-atom` is configured to tag the "magic marker" on the end of that message file type.

 If Atom is not configured to supply the "magic marker" on file close, simply enter `quit` or `done` followed by a return at the terminal.

 The filetypes recognized by `git-edit-atom` can be configured in the package settings.
 By default, `COMMIT_EDITMSG`, `TAG_EDITMSG`, `MERGE_MSG`, and `git-rebase-todo` files are targeted for tagging with the magic marker but `.diff` files are not.

 ## Implementation
 This project has two components: a standalone Go script that acts as the editor called by Git during the commit process and the Atom package `git-edit-atom`.

 When the standalone Go script is activated, it opens the `COMMIT_EDITMSG` file in the current Atom pane.
 When that file is closed, Atom appends a "magic marker" (`## ATOM EDIT COMPLETE##`) to the end of the `COMMIT_EDITMSG` file.
 The Go script, which is listening to the end of the `COMMIT_EDITMSG` file, recognizes the "magic marker" and terminates, ending the commit edit session.

 In addition, the Go script listens for user input at the terminal.
 The commit session can also be ended by entering `quit` or `done`.
 (This functionality allows the standalone script to function in some capacity without the Atom package in place).

-This approach is directly inspired by AJ Foster's "git-commit-atom.sh", [presented on his personal blog](https://aj-foster.com/2016/git-commit-atom/).
+This project is directly inspired by AJ Foster's `git-commit-atom.sh`, [presented on his personal blog](https://aj-foster.com/2016/git-commit-atom/).
-However, this project is implemented in Go and as an Atom package in hopes of gaining portability and reliability.
+It is hoped that this implementation in Go and as an Atom package will yield greater portability and reliability.